scollinspt/website/content/authors/admin/_index.md

 email: ""
 ---

 Professor with a teaching emphasis on clinical inquiry, physiology and cardiopulmonary physical therapy.
 Founded and directed the Plymouth State University DPT program and relinquished administrative duties in 2020 in order to focus on scholarship (teaching and writing).
-Wide ranging philosophical interests related to his field of physical therapy, including clinical inquiry (logic, epistemology, i.e. the approach), complex adaptive systems (metaphysics, ontology, i.e. the object), and related to a devotional life including Christian Theology, Apologetics and Spiritual Disciplines.
+Wide ranging interests related to the field of physical therapy, including clinical inquiry (logic, epistemology, i.e. the approach), complex adaptive systems (metaphysics, ontology, i.e. the object) culminating in the development of plausible, defensible and clinically useful models.